hashicorp/terraform/website/docs/configuration/locals.html.md

 # Local Values

-A local value assigns a name to an [expression](/docs/configuration/expressions.html), allowing it to then be used multiple times within a module without repeating it.
+A local value assigns a name to an [expression](./expressions.html), allowing it to be used multiple times within a module without repeating it.

-Comparing modules to functions in a traditional programming language, if [input variables](./variables.html) are analogous to function arguments and [outputs values](./outputs.html) are analogous to function return values then _local values_ are comparable to a function's local temporary symbols.
+Comparing modules to functions in a traditional programming language: if [input variables](./variables.html) are analogous to function arguments and [outputs values](./outputs.html) are analogous to function return values, then _local values_ are comparable to a function's local temporary symbols.

+-> **Note:** For brevity, local values are often referred to as just "locals" when the meaning is clear from context.

 ## Declaring a Local Value